Sept. 19th, 2019.

 Oct.
 29, 2015.
 I am trying to do things that scare me.
 Not because of Halloween, but how apt.
 So, last night I found myself playing an open mic for the first time, at The Baltimore House, which is a venue I have been many times.
 I wanted to test my songs out.
 You know, can they stand on their own two feet?
 I was scared shitless, but I did it anyway.
 The reception was lovely, as I went alone, but left with some new acquaintances.
-So this really sweet girl came up to me, and we got talking, and weirdly, like she read my mind, said, “yeah, I like the number 3, because my birthday is December 3rd,” as I was thinking the same thing.
+So this really sweet girl came up to me, and we got talking, and weirdly, like she read my mind, said, “yeah, I like the number 3, because my birthday is on the 3rd,” as I was thinking the same thing.
 I said, “Pardon?
 That’s my birthday too.
 This is fucking insane.”
 And then her and I got on the topic of coincidences.
 She seems to think there aren’t any.
 It got me thinking about someone who has been lingering in my thoughts for some time.
 The amount of coincidences that surround him are astounding.
 But perhaps they are just that.
 I watched a documentary on TVO about the power of the brain, and really we know so little about how our brains work.
 (To watch it click here).
 Even our realities can be called into question because it’s a matter of perspective, filtered by our grey matter.
 Maybe my brain is choosing to see more.
 I decided to explore this a little more for hours today.
 (My Mom caught me…)

 I really am trying to write very differently, and I wanted to try to see things from his perspective this time.
 It’s the antithesis to “The Hope,” which is also about him.
 I am sure he has no idea what’s been going on, and I just thought, “well brain, he’s a good person, and the world is better with him in it.
 Write about that.”
 I just decided after months, and months of fighting how I felt, to just embrace it.
 I am just going to learn how to live with the feelings, and I’m okay with that.
 As long as he’s happy, I am glad.
 I mean, really, what else can you do?
 Until next time. xo